Kiel: Education and scientific research

+BZ am NOK (Berufsbildungszentrum am Nord-Ostsee-Kanal) is a vocational training center offering education and training in over 40 professions.
+It includes dual training programs, vocational schools, technical colleges, and vocational grammar schools.

 Economy and infrastructure

 Kiel's economy is dominated by the service sector, transport and maritime industries.
 Kiel is also one of the major ports of the German Navy, and a leading centre of German high-tech military and civil shipbuilding.
 Kiel is the home of Howaldtswerke-Deutsche Werft, a shipyard founded in 1838 famed for its construction of submarines.
 HDW built the first German submarine Brandtaucher in 1850, and is today a subsidiary of ThyssenKrupp Marine Systems, the leading German group of shipyards.

 Statistics

 In 2005, the GDP per person was €35,618, which is well above the national average of Germany and 159% of the European Union average.

 Notable companies

 Some of the most notable companies having branches or their headquarters in Kiel are: